How to Repurpose Cabinet Doors into Art: 3 easy projects

 STEP 7 – DISTRESS

 I love how my repurpose turned out!
 Doesn’t this cabinet door just scream Farmhouse?
 For one last step, I distressed it all back to the wood, in several places, giving it a little more of an aged look!
+I did that using a sheet of 120 grit sandpaper.

 STEP 8 – ADD CLAW HOOK TO BACK FOR HANGING